 New Order fans will appreciate that live performances of several songs are presented in their entirety.
 Notable are the perfect pop song “Bizarre Love Triangle” and the deep cut “Your Silent Face,” in which front man Bernard Sumner busts out a melodica.
 Conspicuous by his absence however, is bass-guitar god Peter Hook, who left the band in 2007 and was later replaced by Tom Chapman.

 Over the 88 minutes, the pacing of this film could have been better.
 It drags at times, particularly when detailing the pre-production for the Vienna show.
-It likely would have been more effective as an hour-long film, like Showtime’s other new 80s doc, Duran Duran: There’s Something You Should Know (read my review).
+It likely would have been more effective as an hour-long film, like Showtime’s other new 80s doc, Duran Duran: There’s Something You Should Know.

-New Order fans will find plenty to love, such as a discussion of the aesthetic behind the iconic Joy Division and New Order album covers.
-But particularly the encore of the Vienna show — a stunning performance of Joy Division’s “Decades,” the last track on their final LP Closer.
+New Order fans will find plenty to love, such as a discussion of the aesthetic behind the iconic Joy Division and New Order album covers and the encore of the Vienna show — a stunning performance of Joy Division’s “Decades,” the last track on their final LP Closer.

 New Order: Decades is highly recommended for fans and provides proof that a beloved, long-running band can continue to challenge themselves to mix it up and keep things interesting.

 “It’s good to have a reinvention,” Sumner says.
 “You can’t reinvent the wheel, but you can change the tires.”

 360 Rating: 3 degrees °°° out of 5